-- .1 Use wood stakes only if requested by Owner's Representative. - .2 Staking system to incorporate buried anchors or stakes and Arborknot as per manufacturers instructions to achieve a straight, secure tree.
+- .1 Use wood stakes only if requested by Owner's Representative. - .2 Staking system to incorporate buried anchors or stakes and Arborknot as per manufacturer's instructions to achieve a straight, secure tree.
 Coordinate type of staking system with Owner's Representative.

-- .1 Maintenance of plants shall begin immediately after planting operation and shall continue until all deficiencies noted in the Substantial Performance review have been rectified to the satisfaction of the Owner's Representative.
-The Owner's Representative is to notify the Owner's Representative in writing forty-eight hours (48) prior to stopping maintenance operations. - .2 Maintain tree ties until completion of contract or until directed by the Owner's Representative or owners representative to be removed.
+- .1 Begin maintenance at time of planting and continue for a minimum of fifty-five (55) days after Substantial Completion or until Acceptance, whichever is greater. - .2 The Owner's Representative is to notify the Owner's Representative in writing fortyeight hours (48) prior to stopping maintenance operations. - .3 Maintain tree ties until completion of contract or until directed by the Owner's Representative or owners representative to be removed.